-2. Quality Improvement

-- a.
-Education in Quality Improvement - 1) Trainees must receive training and experience in quality improvement processes, including an understanding of health care disparities. - 2) All trainees in ACGME accredited programs and their core faculty are required to complete the following Institute for Healthcare Open School modules on quality improvement: - a) QI 101: Introduction to Healthcare Improvement - b) QI 102: How to Improve with the Model for Improvement - c) QI 103: Testing and Measuring Change with PDSA Cycles - 3) Certificates of completion are maintained by the program coordinators. - 4) The GME office provides quarterly oversight for compliance.

-b.
-Quality Metrics

-- 1) Trainees and faculty members must receive data on quality metrics and benchmarks related to their patient populations. - 2) Each program is responsible for providing this information according to their specialty specific practices. - c.
-Engagement in Quality Improvement Activities - Trainees must have the opportunity to participate in interprofessional quality improvement activities which should include activities aimed at reducing health care disparities.

-D. Supervision and Accountability

-- 1. This policy will establish the minimum requirements for trainee supervision in programs in the USA Health System and at programs' participating sites. - 2.
+- 2) Trainees should have the opportunity to participate in the disclosure of patient events, real or simulated. - 2.
+Quality Improvement - a.
+Education in Quality Improvement - 1) Trainees must receive training and experience in quality improvement processes, including an understanding of health care disparities. - 2) All trainees in ACGME accredited programs and their core faculty are required to complete the following Institute for Healthcare Open School modules on quality improvement: - a) QI 101: Introduction to Healthcare Improvement - b) QI 102: How to Improve with the Model for Improvement - c) QI 103: Testing and Measuring Change with PDSA Cycles - 3) Certificates of completion are maintained by the housestaff office. - 4) The GME office provides quarterly oversight for compliance. - b.
+Quality Metrics - 1) Trainees and faculty members must receive data on quality metrics and benchmarks related to their patient populations. - 2) Each program is responsible for providing this information according to their specialty specific practices. - c.
+Engagement in Quality Improvement Activities - Trainees must have the opportunity to participate in interprofessional quality improvement activities which should include activities aimed at reducing health care disparities. - D. Supervision and Accountability - 1.
+This policy will establish the minimum requirements for trainee supervision in programs in the USAH System and at programs' participating sites. - 2.
 Other hospitals and individual programs may have additional trainee supervision requirements that trainees will need to follow. - 3.
-Each program director must ensure, monitor, and document adequate supervision of trainees at all times.
+Each program director must ensure, monitor, and document adequate supervision of trainees at all times. - a.

-- a.
 There must be program-specific policies and guidelines for trainee supervision and progressive levels of responsibility for each year that are distributed to all trainees and teaching faculty. - b.
 The clinical responsibilities for each trainee must be based on PGY-level, patient safety, trainee education, severity and complexity of patient illness/condition and available support services. - c.
 Programs' written policies and procedures shall include the role, responsibilities, and patient care activities of trainees in the programs by PGY level. - d.
-The policies and procedures shall include mechanisms by which the trainees' supervisors and program directors make decisions about each trainee's progressive responsibilities and independence in specific patient care activities. - e.
-A list of approved procedures by year of training must also be documented.
+The policies and procedures shall include mechanisms by which the trainees' supervisors and program directors make decisions about each trainee's progressive responsibilities and independence in specific patient care activities.